 Canada taxes its residents, regardless of citizenship, on their worldwide income.
 The U.S., taxes its citizens, regardless of where they live, on their worldwide income.
 In addition, the U.S tax system can subject Canadians to U.S. tax on U.S. source income and on the value of certain assets at death.

 What happens at death?

 On death, here’s the problem for Canadians owning U.S. assets.
-Canada deems all property to be disposed at fair market value immediately before death and income tax is payable on the deemed gain.
-However there is an important exemption for assets left to a spouse or qualifying spouse trust.
+Canada deems all property to be disposed of at fair market value immediately before death and income tax is payable on the deemed gain.
+However, there is an important exemption for assets left to a spouse or qualifying spouse trust.

 In contrast, the United States imposes an estate tax on the fair market value of the deceased’s worldwide taxable estate.
 In the case of Canadians, these rules limit the “taxable estate” to certain U.S. situs property which includes, among other things, U.S. stocks and U.S. real estate interests such as vacation homes.
 U.S estate tax rates are significant.
 They start at 18% and quickly rise to 35% of the taxable estate.

 Where both taxes apply, there may be a double tax because the two systems use different methods – Canada taxes gain, the U.S. tax value.
 The two taxes might also arise at different times if the assets are subject to U.S. tax in the year of death but Canadian tax is deferred because the assets were left to a Canadian spouse.

 While the tax agreement between Canada and the U.S. does not solve the problem, it does offer some relief by way of:

 - Access to a special “unified credit” such that no US estate tax would be payable if the worldwide assets of the deceased were $5 million or less in 2011 (more on this later).

 - A “spousal credit” which provides limited relief from U.S. tax on certain assets left to the deceased’s spouse.